-The Trust was subject to one legal claim in 2015-2016, relating to workers compensation.
+The Trust was not subject to any legal claims in the current year.

 Workplace Health and Safety

 The safety of sporting participants, patrons and staff members is of foremost importance to the Trust.
 Appropriate attitudes to safety and the recognition of potential danger are intrinsic to the work practices and procedures adopted by the Trust.
 Because the Trust operates within an environment of high volume people activity, all practices and procedures are under constant examination to ensure effectiveness and compliance with Government requirements.